nabilasherif/Secret-noteAPI-SPA-NabilaSherif/README.md

 # Secret-noteAPI-SPA-NabilaSherif
-A full-stack web application that allows users to securely share self-destructing secret notes.
+A full-stack web application that allows users to securely share secret notes.
 The application features a Go backend using the Gin framework, a Vue.js frontend, and an SQLite database.

 ## Features